RZNCQ/PF_Football/README.md

 📅 Fixtures — Get Top 5 League Fixture. upcoming and past football matches.

-🎯 Top Scorers & Assists — View the Top 10 players in goals and assists.
+🎯 Top Scorers & Assists — View the Top 10 players From User Select Leagues in goals and assists.

-📊 Match Stats — Get statistics for specific games.
+📊 Match Stats — Get statistics for specific games By Clicking the Fixture.

 👤 Coach Search — Find coaches by name and view their profiles.